 During your Medicine Interviews

-, you may be asked questions about Accident & Emergency services as a way of probing how much you understand about this hot topic
+, you may be asked questions about A&E services as a way of testing how much you understand about this hot topic

 There are three main types of A&E departments in England:

-- Type 2 departments are dedicated for specific specialities (e.g. treating only eye conditions or dental issues)
+- Type 2 departments are dedicated to specific specialities (e.g. treating only eye conditions or dental issues).

 - Type 3 departments treat minor injuries and illnesses and include walk-in centres or minor injury units.